-Help with transportation was offered in cooperation with Jay School Corporation.
+Help with transportation is offered by the Jay School Corporation.

-Sponsors in addition to the library include Jay Schools, the Friends of the Library, and The Portland Foundation.
+The library partners with the Jay School Corporation to offer KiPS.
+Additional sponsors the Friends of the Library and The Portland Foundation.
 If your organization would like to lend support, please contact Linda Shreve at the library.